WillUHD/NSUI/README.md

 #

-NSUI uses Panama features for fast window building, using an SWT backend and using `shell.view.id` to customize the native window handlers.
+NSUI uses Panama's FFM API for fast Cocoa window customizing, using an SWT backend and using `shell.view.id` to edit the native window.

 > **WillUHD**